Stacer-Varien/Jeanne-Bot/JeanneBot Wiki/Fun Help.md

 >**Choose**

 * Add some choices and I will choose for you
 * **NOTE:** You need to put more than 1 choices.
 This only works on a prefixed command.
-To separate the choices, use as this format: `"CHOICE"`
+To separate the choices, use as this format: `"CHOICE"`.
+For slash commands, you need to put 2 choices.
 * **Aliases:** pick, choose

  Example: `j!pick CHOICE_1 CHOICE_2`